anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 ## Intuition

-We’ve already covered the methods of deployment via our API, Docker, and CI/CD lessons where the ML system is its own application, as opposed to being tied to a monolithic general application.
-This way we’re able to scale our ML workflows as needed and use it to deliver value across any other applications that maybe interested in using it’s outputs.
-So in this lesson, we’ll instead talk about the types of tasks, serving and how optimize, orchestrate and scale them.
+We’ve already covered the methods of deployment via our API, Docker, and CI/CD lessons where the ML system is its own microservice, as opposed to being tied to a monolithic general application.
+This way we’re able to scale our ML workflows as needed and use it to deliver value to downstream applications.
+So in this lesson, we’ll instead discuss the types of tasks, serving strategies and how to optimize, orchestrate and scale them.
 We highly recommend using a framework such as [Metaflow](https://metaflow.org/){:target="_blank"} to seamlessly interact with all the infrastructure that we'll be discussing.

 ## Tasks